Homework 3: Exploring and Finishing the BoundingBox

 The most important thing the BoundingBox

 class does is just store the information about a bounding box.
-This is such a fundamental aspect of the bounding box that we did not make these data members private and provide getters and setters.
+This information is such a fundamental aspect of the bounding box that we did not make these data members private and provide getters and setters.
 Instead, we made them public so that other classes could access them directly.

 Some people call a class like this a “plain old data” (POD) class.

 I'm scandalized.
 I thought private data members were a fundamental part of encapsulation!
-I was taught to always make getters and setters.
+I was taught to always make getters and setters!

 Sometimes it's better to just keep things simple.
 If we made these private, we'd have to write a lot of boilerplate code for getters and setters that would just clutter up the class without adding much value.
 The point of getters and setters is to allow us the option to change the internal representation later without affecting users of the class.
 But in this case, we don't expect to change how we represent a bounding box, so it's simpler to just make the data members public.